-We used ½” metal wire straps from Home Depot to organize the thick battery cables, and smaller wire clips to hold down the smaller wires.
+We used ½” metal wire straps (wrapped in electrical tape) from Home Depot to organize the thick battery cables, and smaller wire clips and zip ties to hold down the smaller wires.

 This keeps the wires out of the way, and also takes tension away from the electrical connections so they’re less likely to come loose while driving.

 - 12V electrics and wiring for my campervan conversion (Van Dog Traveller)

 - From Van to Home ebook (Van Dog Traveller)